 - 9.15 Studio One's metal framework is clad in a dark grey PVC blackout material, and Studio Two and Three are clad in a Trimo Cladding, Anthracite RAL 7106. - 9.16 Two office structures, referred to by the applicant as "backlot east offices" and "backlot west offices" corresponding to their position on the site, propose three storey office accommodation.
 They are to be constructed of stacked and painted former shipping containers.
 These are positioned such that a frontage is presented to Towpath Road.
-Offices at first floor level benefit from generous fenestration, allowing views towards the watercourse.
-It has been suggested by the Canals and River Trust that this elevation could be further enhanced by opening up the views from the ground floor accommodation and introducing additional windows.
-However, the applicant has advised that this space is likely to be used as rehearsal space and therefore needs to be blacked out without windows.
-In the context that this is a temporary proposal for a period of two years, and provision is made for activation to the water facing elevation at upper levels, the design and positioning of the buildings is considered acceptable and would not lead to any long term harm. - 9.17 The "hub" structure a structure of varying uses ancillary to the studios, is a wider structure than the offices and is located close to the western boundary of the site along Towpath Road.
-As with Studios Two and Three, it is clad in Trimo Cladding,

-Anthracite RAL 7106.
-Outlook from the hub building, is single aspect; west facing, toward Towpath Road and the River Lee Navigation.
+The offices at first floor level benefit from generous fenestration, allowing views towards the watercourse.
+However, it has been suggested by the Canals and River Trust that this elevation could be further enhanced by opening up the views from the ground floor accommodation and introducing additional windows.
+In response, the applicant has advised that the ground floor space is to be used as rehearsal space and therefore needs to be blacked out.
+This ground floor use does not support the introduction of windows and looking at the proposed development, this is accepted. - 9.17 The "hub" structure a structure of varying uses ancillary to the studios, is a wider structure than the offices and is located close to the western boundary of the site along Towpath Road.
+As with Studios Two and Three, it is clad in Trimo Cladding, Anthracite RAL 7106.
+Outlook from the hub building, is single aspect; west facing, toward Towpath Road and the River Lee Navigation. - 9.18 Two further structures are to be erected within the east-part of the site; close to the junctions of Harbet Road and Hawley Road which serve as multi-functional spaces ancillary to the use, acting as storage but also workshop space.
+These structures are stated by the applicant to have external walls with a "PVC" cover.
+Their appearance is of that of a heavy duty tent. - 9.19 The primary access to/from the site is "Gate A" (see Block Plan, dwg. no. MWS1\003).
+This is to be marked by an "arch" shaped structure constructed of stacked shipping containers, along with associated signage fronting Hawley Road. - 9.20 While the design of proposed buildings/structures varies across the site, the studios themselves are considered strong design features which will provide positive identification from within the local and wider area.
+Further, it is considered the industrial aesthetic of the studios would have a positive effect on the character and appearance of the surrounding area.